MichaJDev/vCore/README.md

 <span style="display:block;text-align:center">![vCoreLogo](https://i.imgur.com/ys4nNJg.png)</span>
 ## vCore
-Do you hate that your Essentials userfiles keep corrupting out of nowhere? don't worry! vCore is here vCore is an allround databasing plugin that specialises in saving all your necessary data about your users that you need!
+Do you hate that your Essentials user-files keep corrupting out of nowhere? don't worry! vCore is here vCore is an all-round databasing plugin that specialises in saving all your necessary data about your users that you need!

 ### Modules / Todolist